genidma/teatime-accessibility/README.md

 ```

 This script will:
-1. Create a virtual environment with access to system packages (if one doesn't already exist)
+1. Create a virtual environment with access to system packages
 2. Install all required dependencies
-3. Will provide you with an option and if you would like for an icon on the desktop to be created for this application
+3. Offer the option to create a desktop icon for the application

-Note 01: You might have to make the install.sh script itself executable with: chmod u+x install.sh (on your terminal)
+Note 01: You may need to make the script executable first: chmod u+x install.sh

 Note 02: The install script will also prompt you to install system dependencies if needed.

 ### Manual Installation